alejandradu/gnode/README.md

 # Exploring low-dimensional latent dynamics of neural ODE models trained on simple cognitive tasks

-### This repository is a mirror of the Computation-Through-Dynamics Benchmark repository by Chris Versteed.
-It contains all the code and additions to the previous repository used to deveop the Spring JP.
+### This repository is a mirror of the Computation-Through-Dynamics Benchmark repository by Chris Versteeg.
+It contains all the code and additions to the previous repository used to develop the Spring JP.

+The relevant components to the JP are:

+ 1. Exa

+ ctd/comparison/analysis/tt/tt.py

 Below please find the original description attached to the Computation-Through-Dynamics Benchmark repository, describing its setup and structure.